Building Four Bears Bridge

 Construction begins on the first footing.
 Eventually the entire river bottom you see here would become the bottom of Lake Sakakawea, with only the bluffs in the background still above water.

 The identities of the men in these photos is unknown, but look at that crew… this photographer caught a perfect group shot that reminds us a lot of the New York Construction Workers Lunching on a Crossbeam photo from 1932.
+Can you identify any of the men in these photos?
+Please leave a comment, or contact us.

 Another fantastic shot of unidentified workers by an unknown photographer.